Javaabu/EFaas-Socialite/docs/contributing-to-docs.md

+---
+title: Contributing to the docs
+sidebar_position: 99
+---

 Should you come across any glitches in our documentation, your discerning eye is much appreciated.
 If you've got a solution itching to be implemented, feel free to submit a PR – we welcome your contribution.

 For your reference, each project's documentation resides snugly in the /docs folder.
 That's the hub where everything documentation-related unfolds.
 Just so you're in the loop, we employ [Docusaurus](https://docusaurus.io) to transform those markdown files into the HTML served to the public.
 And since we are using Docusaurus, there's a lot of special magic that you can use to make the docs even better.
 Here are a few resources that will be useful: